StokeMasterJack/konfigurator/README.md

 # Konfigurator - a product configurator engine

-**_Note: this is very experimental at this stage._**
+**_Note: this is in the experimental stage._**

 ### Overview
 This tool allows you to:

 - Define a set of configuration rules comprised of:
-  1. A VarSpace: a set of boolean variables (representing product features).
+  1. A VarSpace: a set of boolean variables representing the product features.
-     This is called the _var space_.
-  2. A RuleSet: a set of constraints
-     (in the form of a boolean expression) on a those vars
+  2. A RuleSet: a set of constraints (in the form of boolean expressions) on a those variables.
-- Specify user pics (the current configuration)
+- Set user pics, then:
     - Test if the current configuration is valid
     - Compute a new, simplified constraint based on current configuration.
+    - _**Compute inferred pics based on user pics.
+This is the primary purpose of this library**_:
+      - Vars that are inferred _True_ represent features that **must** be picked based on current user pics
-- Compute inferred pics based on user pics
+      - Vars that are inferred _False_ represent features that **cannot** be picked based on current user pics

 ### Defining rules using Kotlin DSL
 A rule set may be defined using the Kotlin DSL or